 In a sense, they have to be.
 As we’ve said, this is their only opportunity to build trust with their customers.
-But this approach of in-app protection combined with transparency points to the future.
+But this combination of in-app protection and transparency points to the future.
 It’s raised the bar of what consumers expect from brands.

-This isn’t only a challenge to more traditional banks, but to all companies that use apps.
+This isn’t only a challenge for more traditional banks, but to all companies that use apps.

 It’s understandable that companies might be hesitant about even talking about the security threats of the modern world.
 They might not want their customers to think a security breach is even a possibility.